CSET: American Sign Language

 Southern California area—typically in the Los Angeles/San Diego vicinity

 Review complete fee and payment policy information.

 Review test results release dates .

 Before you test, review the list of materials that are prohibited at the test center .

 Tests may include questions that are evaluated for future administrations and do not affect a candidate's score.

-Subtests I and III are administered in an individualized setting and include videotaped components that require examinees to view video excerpts and respond in ASL and/or written English.
-Since some responses are videotaped, it is recommended that you wear solid-colored professional attire that contrasts with your skin tone.
+Subtests I and III are administered in an individualized setting and include video recorded components that require examinees to view video excerpts and respond in ASL and/or written English.
+Since some responses are video recorded, it is recommended that you wear solid-colored professional attire that contrasts with your skin tone.
 Avoid wearing black, white, or red clothing.
-If possible, avoid clothing with prints and stripes; they will affect the clarity of your videotaped responses and may interfere with the scorers' ability to see your signs.
+If possible, avoid clothing with prints and stripes; they will affect the clarity of your video recorded responses and may interfere with the scorers' ability to see your signs.
 On the day of the test, it is your responsibility to wear clothing that provides the best background upon which to demonstrate your ASL communication ability.